roberthowton/academic-kickstart/content/course-illusion/_index.md

 ### Announcements & Class Discussion

 We will use the Google Chat client for all announcements and class discussion.
-You will be added to the course room towards the end of the first week.
+You will be added to the course chat room towards the end of the first week.

 ### Office Hours & Appointments

-Office hours and appointments will also be held via Google Chat.
+Office hours and appointments will also be held [via Zoom <i class="fas fa-video"></i>](https://kocun.zoom.us/my/rhowton).

 ### Email Policy